BLCK-B/BLCK-B.github.io/content/post/transformer-translate.md

 ### Transformers by Hugging Face 🤗

 Transformers is an architecture that allows repurposing already pretrained models.
 A great introduction to Transformers specifically in relation to NLP is provided in [Natural Language Processing with Transformers](https://www.oreilly.com/library/view/natural-language-processing/9781098136789/).
 Hugging Face provides convenient infrastructure for sharing, testing and running inference on models from the Hugging Face hub.
 We are interested in the [machine translation](https://huggingface.co/models?pipeline_tag=translation) category.
 For the scope of this project, fine-tuned models already exist.
-The simplest way to import the models in Python, including the tokenizer is with the **AutoTokenizer** class:
+The simplest way to import the models in Python, including the tokenizer, is with the **AutoTokenizer** class:

 ```python
 import transformers